 Figure 1: Terrain elevation in northern Utah and western Wyoming (shading).
-Locations (Salt Lake International Airport, KSLC; and Hill Air Force Base, KHIF), mountain ranges, and cross-section paths mentioned in the text are shown.
+Locations (Salt Lake International Airport, KSLC; Hill Air Force Base, KHIF, and Ogden Peak, OGP), mountain ranges, and cross-section paths mentioned in the text are shown.
 The Wasatch Front is the low-lying region paralleling the west slopes of the Wasatch Mountains.
 Centerville lies at the intersection of the A–B cross-section immediately to the west of the Wasatch Range.
 The shaded rectangular box along the Wasatch Front approximately delineates the damage swath on 1 December 2011.

 Figure 2: Domain areas for the 12-, 4-, and 1.3-km domains in the Weather Research and Forecasting model.
 Terrain is from the 12-km domain at 10-min resolution.